twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 ## Mixins

-Our `scss/mixins/` directory has a ton of mixins that power parts of Bootstrap and can also be used across your own project.
+Our `scss/mixins/` directory has a ton of mixins that power parts of Bootstrap and can also be used across your project.

 ### Color schemes